erajasekar/erajasekar.github.io/_drafts/2014-12-17-groovy-dynamic-properties-config-slurper.md

 ```

 This works.
-But the code is duplicated and hard to maintain.
-If we have more of such dynamic properties, it will make it even worse.
+But the code is duplicated and it will be hard to maintain.
+If we have more dynamic properties, it will make it even worse.
-It will be great if computation logic is written once and dynamically evaluated.
+It will be neat if computation logic is written once and dynamically evaluated.
 Groovy's [Eval](http://www.intelligrape.com/blog/evaluating-expressions-with-groovy-util-eval/)
 utility can do the trick.

-Here is the revised `EnvironmentConfigDynamic.groovy` that uses *calculationParams* to define properties that will be used as input
+We can refactor above environment config to add  `calculationParams` property to define properties that will be used as input params and `calculatedProperties` property to define dynamically computed properties.

-and *calculatedProperties* to define dynamically computed properties.
+Here is the revised `EnvironmentConfigDynamic.groovy`

 ```groovy
 calculationParams {